 It can be tempting to build on the fly, as you go.

-However, if you do so, or if you let project admins extensively customize on their own, then you may find that different teams will be moving in different directions.
+However, if you do so, or if you let project admins extensively customize on their own and without coordination, then you may find that different teams will start moving in different directions.

 Customizing your Jira workflows too far